Lelanicole/createRandomPassword/README.md

 7. Open your preferred code editor and open the "index.html" document in the "Develop" folder to view the HTML code.
 To open "style.css", navigate to Develop -> assets -> css -> style.css.
 To open the script file navigate to Develop-> assets -> js -> script.js.

-8. To view the passwordGeneratorProject application in your browser, right-click on the "index.html" file and select "Open in Browser"
+8. To view the createRandomPassword application in your browser, right-click on the "index.html" file and select "Open in Browser"

 ## Usage